jjloomis/wordpress-basics/adding-a-plugin-to-your-site.md

 # Adding a Plugin to your site

 Plugins allow you to customize the functionality of your site.
-You can and add
+You can use plugins to:

-* Portfolio-style grid
+* Create a portfolio-style grid
-* Social media icon menu
+* Add a social media icon menu
-* Contact form
+* Set up a contact form
-* PDF document embedder
+* Embed PDF documents
-* Security
+* Maintain site security
-* And more
+* And (much much) more

 If there's something you'd like your site to do, there's a good chance someone developed a plugin to do it.
 Just Google whatever it is you’d like to do along with the words “WordPress” and “Plugin.”